 Shopify offers over 100 free and paid themes that you can use to design your website.
 You can also use the drag-and-drop editor or code to tweak every aspect of your site.
 You can add pages, menus, banners, logos, colors, fonts, and more.

 Etsy does not allow you to have your own website or domain name.
 You can only have a subdomain of etsy.com (e.g., yourstore.etsy.com).
-This means you are limited by Etsy’s branding and design.
+This means Etsy’s branding and design limit you.
 You can only change a few store page elements, such as the banner, logo, colors, and fonts.

 Having your own website gives you more freedom and flexibility to showcase your products and personality.
 It also helps you stand out from the crowd and attract more customers.